 - Drop one tablespoon of the crumbs into each cupcake casing.

-- Press the cookie crumbs down firmly with a rolling pin (the ends), or with a spoon.
+- Press the cookie crumbs down firmly with a rolling pin (the ends), or with a spoon to form an even layer.
 Set the prepared crust aside.

 Making the cheesecake filling

-- In a medium-sized bowl, whip the cream cheese until soft and creamy (about 30 to 60 seconds the most).
-Scrape the sides of the bowl at least twice.
+- Place the cream cheese in a large bowl of a stand mixer (or handheld electric mixer).
+Whip the cream cheese until soft and creamy (about 30 to 60 seconds the most) on medium speed with a paddle attachment.
+Scrape the sides of the bowl and bottom of the bowl at least twice.

 - Combine the granulated sugar, salt, and flour in a small bowl and add it to the cream cheese.
 Beat for about 20 seconds.

-- Add egg and vanilla essence and beat again for another 20 seconds, scraping the bowl at every 10 seconds interval.
+- Add egg and vanilla extract and beat again for another 20 seconds, scraping the bowl at every 10 seconds interval.

 - Chop Snickers chocolate into small pieces.
 I used mini Snickers and chopped each bar into a 1 cm size.
-Drop 3 chopped pieces into each prepared cupcake casings.
+Drop 3 chopped Snickers bars pieces into each prepared cupcake casings.

-- Top with the cheesecake batter until almost full.
-Drop another piece of chopped Snickers chocolate on top.
+- Pour batter into each cupcake liner until almost full.
+Drop another piece of chopped Snickers chocolate on top of the cheesecake.

 Baking and decorating the mini cheesecakes